The Nuremberg Laws on Citizenship and Race (September 15, 1935)

 SECTION 5 1.
 A person who acts contrary to the prohibition of section 1 will be punished with hard labor.
 2. A person who acts contrary to the prohibition of section 2 will be punished with imprisonment or with hard labor.
 3. A person who acts contrary to the provisions of section 3 or 4 will be punished with imprisonment up to a year and with a fine or with one of these penalties.

-SECTION 6 The Reich Minister of the Interior in agreement with the Deputy of the Fuehrer will issue the legal and administrative regulations which are required fro the implementation and supplementation of this law.
+Fuehrer will issue the legal and administrative regulations which are required fro the implementation and supplementation of this law.

 SECTION 7 The law will become effective on the day after the promulgation, section 3 however only on 1 January, 1936.